philipposgate/springbootk8sdemo/JOURNAL.md

 ### Deleting the Kubernetes deployment (clean up)

-To clean up my kubernetes deployment, I use "kubectl delete" commands to delete the objects that I were created.
+To clean up my kubernetes deployment, I use "kubectl delete" commands to delete the objects that were created.

 e.g.